-I. Credits.
-At least 124 credits of college-level work as defined by Augustana, subject to the following conditions: A. Residency requirements:

-1. At least 60 credits (excluding physical education activities) must be earned at Augustana College.
-2. The last 12 credits applied to the degree must be earned at Augustana.
-B. At least 40 credits must be in 300- or 400-level courses.
-No more than 4 credits of MULS, MUEN, and MUCH courses may count toward this requirement.
-C. No more than 40 credits with the same subject code designation may be applied to the degree-required minimum of 124.
-Students who exceed the 40 credit maximum will need to exceed the required 124 credits minimum by the equivalent amount.
+I. Credits At least 120 credits of college-level work as defined by Augustana, subject to the following conditions: - A. Residency requirements: - 1.
+At least 60 credits (excluding physical education activities) must be earned at Augustana College. - 2.
+The last 12 credits applied to the degree must be earned at Augustana. - B. At least 40 credits must be in 300- or 400-level courses.
+No more than 4 credits of MULS, MUEN, and MUCH courses may count toward this requirement. - C. No more than 40 credits with the same subject code designation may be applied to the degree-required minimum of 120.
+Students who exceed the 40 credit maximum will need to exceed the required 120 credits minimum by the equivalent amount.
 Courses listed under more than one course code are counted toward the limit under each code.
-Internship credits are exempt from these limits.
-D. No more than 3 credits may be from physical education activities (HEPE with PEA designation).
-E. No more than 8 credits may be from participation in music ensembles.
-F. No more than 12 credits may be from participation in internships.
-G. No more than 8 credits of IND/DIR courses.
+Internship credits are exempt from these limits. - D. No more than 3 credits may be from physical education activities (HEPE with PEA designation). - E. No more than 8 credits may be from participation in music ensembles. - F. No more than 12 credits may be from participation in internships. - G. No more than 8 credits of IND/DIR courses.

 II.
-Grade-point Average.
-The final grade-point average must be at least 2.00: A. for all Augustana coursework.
+Grade-point Average The final grade-point average must be at least 2.00:

+- A. for all Augustana coursework.

-B. for all Augustana coursework in the major - major coursework that is counted in the grade point average includes all work that may count toward the degree such as required supporting courses taken outside of the department and additional elective courses within the department that a student chooses to take beyond what is required.
+- B. for all Augustana coursework in the major major coursework that is counted in the grade point average includes all work that may count toward the degree such as required supporting courses taken outside of the department and additional elective courses within the department that a student chooses to take beyond what is required.
 Students may choose a minor and the minor must also have a 2.0 gpa.

 III.
-Major.
+Major

 A major of at least 24 credits must be completed, including at least 8 credits in 300- and 400-level courses taken at Augustana.
 A major must be declared at the point a student has earned 60 credits.
 Major requirements are given in the Courses and Programs of Study section of this catalog.

 IV.
-General Education Core Requirements.
+General Education Core Requirements

 Any General Education Core Requirement taken Pass/No Credit will not fulfill the General Core Requirement, with the exception of one HEPE activity course.
 No General education requirement may be replaced with IND/DIR coursework.
-The General Education requirements consist of the following components: A. First-Year Inquiry Program.
-8 credits.
-The core program begins in the first year with FYI or FYH courses, which count toward a student's general studies requirements rather than the academic major or minor program of study.
-While each first-year sequence is designed to be taught as a single sequence, the college recognizes under rare circumstances students may not complete a single sequence.
-Students must complete both a first year 101 and 102 course to complete the requirement.
-The goals and objectives of the first year liberal studies sequence are specifically designed to address themes and reading unique to each term of study and cannot be substituted or waived based on participation in other programs, coursework or experiences other than those outlined in the above degree requirements.
-The first-year sequence includes 1.
-Fall term: FYI/FYH 101 First Year Inquiry (4 credits), with a 1 cr.
-FYI/FYH-100 advising course, NOTE!
+The General Education requirements consist of the following components:

+A. First-Year Program.

+- 1. FYI or FYH-101, 4 credits.
+The undergraduate program begins in the first year (typically the fall semester) with a FYI or FYH course, which count toward a student's general studies requirements rather than the academic major or minor program of study.
+The goals and objectives of the first year liberal studies course are specifically designed to address an important question, with themes and reading unique to the approved course and cannot be substituted or waived based on participation in other programs, coursework or experiences other than those outlined in the above degree requirements.
+Students are also required to take a 0 cr.
+FYI/FYH-100 advising course. - 2.
+J-Term.
+All new first-time, first-year students are required to enroll in an on-campus J-term experience in the first-year of enrollment NOTE!
 Transfer students will take a college-writing or Composition I course prior to initial enrollment at the college.
 If an equivalent course is not taken prior to transfer, they must enroll in FYI-101 (please note that AP tests do not meet this requirement).
 All transfer students will take the LSC-300 transfer advising course instead of FYI/FYH-100.
-2. Spring term: FYI/FYH 102 (4 credits) 3.
-J-Term: All new first-time, first-year students are required to enroll in an on-campus J-term experience in the first-year of enrollment B. Reasoned Examination of Faith.
+B. Reasoned Examination of Faith.
 4 credits.